 These fruits and vegetables are of excellent quality and at par with the nutritional profile of the ones that are sold in the market.
 Some small- and medium-sized manufacturers are initiating the processing of such products that do not meet the cosmetic criteria, fueling the growth of the products from food waste market.
 These products from food waste can easily benefit the health conscious consumers due to their rich nutritional profile.
 Moreover, consumers tend to pay less for products that are conventional, and a higher price is paid for products that have an added-value, such as organic, vegan, and also products from food waste.
 Hence, through products from food waste, even manufacturers earn more profits.

-For More Detailed Insights on Products Generated from Food Waste - Market Analysis
+For More Detailed Insights on Products From Food Waste Market

 Mango Peels Rapidly Becoming Potential Source of Pectin